INTRODUCTION

 High triglyceride levels are a major risk factor for liver disease.
 When triglycerides accumulate in the liver, they contribute to fatty liver and increase the risk of metabolic disorders.
 Omega-3 fatty acids help lower triglyceride levels by:

-Maintaining healthy triglyceride levels is essential for liver function and overall metabolic health.
+Maintaining healthy triglyceride levels is essential for liver function and overall metabolic wellbeing.

 SUPPORTING LIVER DETOXIFICATION

 The liver is responsible for processing toxins and waste from the body.
 When overwhelmed with excess fat and inflammation, its detoxification function becomes impaired.
-Omega-3s support the liver’s ability to filter toxins by improving cell membrane integrity and reducing oxidative stress.
+Omega-3 fatty acids support the liver’s ability to filter toxins by improving cell membrane integrity and reducing oxidative stress.
 A well-functioning liver enhances digestion, energy production and overall health and wellbeing, making omega-3 intake an essential part of a liver-friendly diet.

 BEST SOURCES OF OMEGA-3S FOR LIVER HEALTH

-Improve liver health with omega-3-rich food in your diet.
+Improve liver health with omega-3 fatty acids-rich food in your diet.
 Some of the best sources include:

 - Fatty Fish: Salmon, mackerel and sardines are excellent sources of EPA and DHA.